biostat-duan-lab/UNSemblePRS/README.md

 # UNSemblePRS

 UNSemblePRS is an R-based framework for unsupervised ensemble learning of polygenic risk scores (PRS).
-The repository provides utility functions for integrating and evaluating multiple pre-trained PRS models across diverse prediction settings and populations.
+This repository provides utility functions for integrating and evaluating multiple pre-trained PRS models across diverse prediction settings and populations.

 For methodological details, please see our medRxiv preprint:

-> Chenyin Gao, Yu-Jyun Huang, et al. *Unsupervised Ensemble Learning for Efficient Integration of Pre-trained Polygenic Risk Scores.*
+> Chenyin Gao, Yu-Jyun Huang, et al.
+> *Unsupervised Ensemble Learning for Efficient Integration of Pre-trained Polygenic Risk Scores.*
 > https://www.medrxiv.org/content/10.1101/2025.01.06.25320058v2

 ---